10 Must-See Highlights of the Timeless Vietnam, Laos & Thailand Motorcycle Tour

 Must-See & Do:

-• Chiang Khan Walking Street – A mix of century-old wooden houses, local crafts, and riverside cafés.
+- Chiang Khan Walking Street – A charming riverside promenade filled with century-old teak houses, handcrafted goods, and cozy cafés.

 Must-Try Food: